mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

 9. Select **Enable Wave containers** to facilitate access to private container repositories and provision containers in your pipelines using the Wave containers service.
 See [Wave containers](https://seqera.io/wave/) for more information.

-10. Select **Enable Fusion v2** to allow access to your S3-hosted data via the [Fusion v2](https://seqera.io/fusion/) virtual distributed file system.
+10. Select **Enable Fusion v2** to allow access to your S3-hosted data via the [Fusion v2](https://www.nextflow.io/docs/latest/fusion.html) virtual distributed file system.
 This speeds up most data operations.
 The Fusion v2 file system requires Wave containers to be enabled (see above).
 See [Fusion file system](../supported_software/fusion/fusion.md) for configuration details.

+    !!! note "Fusion v2 defaults"
+        When using Fusion v2 without fast instance storage (see below), the following EBS settings are applied to optimize file system performance:

+        - EBS autoscaling is disabled
+        - EBS boot disk size is increased to 100 GB
+        - EBS boot disk type GP3 is selected
+        - EBS boot disk throughput is increased to 325 MB/s

+        Extensive benchmarking of Fusion v2 has demonstrated that the increased cost associated with these settings are generally outweighed by the costs saved due to decreased run time.

 11. Select **Enable fast instance storage** to allow the use of NVMe instance storage to speed up I/O and disk access operations.
 NVMe instance storage requires Fusion v2 to be enabled (see above).